-Whatever, the colon symbol started from somewhere (as any other thing) and then expended to the whole world.
-That’s why, some of the rules may apply to all the cultures.
+Whatever the colon symbol started from somewhere (as any other thing) and then expanded to the whole world.
+That’s why some of the rules may apply to all cultures.

 What Is a Colon?